Easy estimates of Lyapunov exponents for random products of matrices: Average Growth

 \subsection{Average growth for products of $A(1)$ and $B(1)$}

 Let $\left( \right)$ denote the result of multiplying $n$ matrices where each factor is $A=A(1)$ or $B=B(1)$ with probability $\frac{1}{2}$.
-Denote the expectation of $a_n$ by $\bar a_n$, etc. Then, using linearity of the expectation, we have the following recurrence relations for the expectations:
+Denote the expectation of $a_n$ by $\bar a_n$, etc. Then, using linearity of the expectation, we have the following recurrence relations for the expectations.
+(Note that since all entries of the matrices involved are nonnegative, we have in this case $|\bar a_n| = \bar a_n$ and $|\bar b_n| = \bar b_n$ for all $n$.)